hpi-swa/smalltalkCI/gemstone/README.md

 ![travis debug stack][1]

 Then you can try debugging the failure locally.
-The obvious first step is to run the test in your development environment, you can try running the smalltalkCI process locally and then debug in that environment.
+The obvious first step is to run the test in your development environment using `test project Tode`.

+If you want to or need to reproduce the SmalltalkCI environment to debug the test, then you can run a smalltalkCI build locally and debug directly in that environment.

 The [Smalltalk CI project](https://github.com/hpi-swa/smalltalkCI) is cloned by default into the [GsDevKit_home][2] `$GS_HOME/shared/repos` directory and the following assumes that you have [GsDevKit_home][2] installed.

 ## Running SmalltalkCI builds on your local machine
-The following steps assume that you are trying to debug test failures in the tODE project.
+The following steps assume that you are trying to debug test failures in the [tODE project](https://github.com/dalehenrich/tode).

 ```shell
 cd $GS_HOME/shared/repos/smalltalkCI